 Deputy Program Chief Technologist, Deputy Technology Manager

 Dr. Brendan P. Crill has worked at NASA’s Jet Propulsion Laboratory since 2008 and joined the Exoplanet Exploration Program in 2016 as the Program’s Deputy Technology Development Manager.
 His science career began in cosmology, with an undergraduate degree from Brown University and a Ph.D. in physics from Caltech.
 He worked on developing instrumentation for measurements of the Cosmic Microwave Background (CMB).
-His work on the receiver of the BOOMERANG ball... more
+His work on the receiver of the BOOMERANG balloon-borne... more

 • Mary Romejko